Dr. Ann-Barbara Graff

 The Office of Operations is responsible for the management of future major capital construction projects and the ongoing infrastructure operations and maintenance of NSCAD’s current three physical sites.
 In addition, the AVP Operations provides oversight to the administration portfolios of the university, including Human Resources, Facilities Management, Computer Services, the Art Supply Store, and the Service Centre.

-Director, Opportunity and Belonging
+Acting Director, Opportunity and Belonging

 The Office of Opportunity and Belonging advances the academic priorities of the university by building and strengthening a culture of opportunity and belonging across all aspects of the community.